 What is a Subculture?

-A Subculture refer to a group of people having a separate set of concepts and attitudes about life in general and/or having shared interests like music, fashion, etc different from the larger society of ordinary people they live with.
+A subculture refers to a group of people having a separate set of concepts and attitudes about life in general and/or having shared interests like music, fashion, etc different from the larger society of ordinary people they live with.
 The members of the subculture usually have the same set of beliefs, values, interests, and preferences.
-Simply put it is a group of like-minded people.
+Simply put, it is a group of like-minded people.

 For a long time, fashion belonged to the upper class but when fashion percolated to the lower class, it started to be influenced by the subcultures already present in the society.